assimilatereality/assimilatereality.github.io/_posts/2025-12-07-Bias-in-Troubleshooting.md

 **Why It Happens:** Your brain needs a starting point for predictions.
 The first information becomes your initial hypothesis—your anchor.
 Subsequent processing updates this prediction, but updates tend to be incremental rather than wholesale revisions.
 Even when told an initial value is arbitrary, it still influences judgment because your brain has already begun building a model around it.

 **Real Example:** During an incident, initial metrics showed API latency increases.
 This anchored all investigation around API performance.
 Hours of API optimizations yielded minimal improvement.
-Eventually we discovered the real issue: database connection exhaustion causing retries that manifested as API latency.
-The initial latency observation created such a strong anchor that we kept explaining subsequent evidence through that lens rather than questioning whether we were measuring the right thing.
+Eventually the real issue was discovered: database connection exhaustion causing retries that manifested as API latency.
+The initial latency observation created such a strong anchor that the team kept explaining subsequent evidence through that lens rather than questioning whether they were measuring the right thing.

 ### Hindsight Bias: The "I Knew It All Along" Effect